-- MCPS will implement an interdepartmental collaboration to provide all educators with the knowledge and skills needed to deliver a highly effective instructional program and to provide all students with an equitable and supportive learning environment. - Central office staff members will work closely with the Division of Early Childhood, Title I Programs, and Recovery Funds and OTLS-CIP to provide professional learning on Maryland's Early Childhood Comprehensive Assessment System, including the Kindergarten Readiness Assessment and the Early Learning Assessment, MCPS pre-K curriculum, collaboration and coteaching strategies, and the Maryland Pyramid Model to address social and emotional learning.
-Additionally, pre-K teachers will have opportunities to build their capacity to develop standards-based high quality IEPs, de-escalate challenging behaviors, differentiate their instruction, and build their skills as coteachers in the inclusive setting. - Central office staff members will provide professional learning on: - recognizing the characteristics of and differentiating instruction for twice exceptional elementary and secondary students - reading and mathematics interventions - job-embedded coaching and support of evidenced-based reading and mathematics interventions and strategies - instructional practices and strategies to ensure student access to the curriculum and increase the performance of students with disabilities on assessments to narrow the achievement gap - o positive behavioral management training through the Crisis Prevention Institute

-- Functional Behavioral Assessment and Behavioral Intervention Plan development to support students in the development of positive and appropriate learning behaviors; as well as behavioral management strategies for students receiving services in the HSM inclusive classroom - Universal Design for Learning through courses focused on accessibility and assistive technology, including providing guidance for selecting and documenting accommodations and creating and using of accessible curriculum materials and tools - multi-sensory foundational reading strategies and Orton-Gillingham (OG) Methodologies to support acquisition of literacy skills - supporting students receiving services in the Hours-based Staffing (HBS) model in middle school - \circ social emotional special education for secondary students to foster the emotional growth of our students - transition services awareness through an online module for middle and high school staff members in supporting students to be college, career, and community ready
+- MCPS will implement an interdepartmental collaboration to provide all educators with the knowledge and skills needed to deliver a highly effective instructional program and to provide all students with an equitable and supportive learning environment. - Central office staff members will work closely with the Division of Early Childhood, Title I Programs, and Recovery Funds and OCIP to provide PL on Maryland's Early Childhood Comprehensive Assessment System, including the Kindergarten Readiness Assessment and the Early Learning Assessment, MCPS pre-K curriculum, collaboration and coteaching strategies, and the Maryland Pyramid Model to address social and emotional learning.
+Additionally, pre-K teachers will have opportunities to build their capacity to develop standards-based high-quality IEPs, de-escalate challenging behaviors, differentiate their instruction, and build their skills to coteach in the inclusive setting. - Central office staff members will provide PL on: - recognizing the characteristics of and differentiating instruction for twice exceptional elementary and secondary students - reading and mathematics interventions - job-embedded coaching and support of evidenced-based reading and mathematics interventions and strategies - instructional practices and strategies to ensure student access to the curriculum and increase the performance of students with disabilities on assessments to narrow the achievement gap - o positive behavioral management training through the Crisis Prevention Institute - Functional Behavioral Assessment and Behavioral Intervention Plan development to support students in the development of positive and appropriate learning behaviors; as well as behavioral management strategies for students receiving services in the Home School Model (HSM) inclusive classroom - Universal Design for Learning through courses focused on accessibility and assistive technology, including providing guidance for selecting and documenting accommodations and creating and using of accessible curriculum materials and tools - multi-sensory foundational reading strategies and Orton-Gillingham (OG) methodologies to support acquisition of literacy skills - supporting students receiving services in the Learning and Academic Disabilities (LAD)/Resource model in middle school - social-emotional special education for secondary students to foster the emotional growth of our students - transition services awareness through an online module for middle and high school staff members in supporting students to be college, career, and community ready

 The majority of students with disabilities are served with their peers in the general education classroom.
-In addition to general education and special education teachers, related service providers, and paraeducators, students with disabilities also receive support from school counselors, school psychologists, and administrators.
-To ensure the provision of FAPE for all students in FY 2022, 10,301 full-time equivalent (FTE) positions were budgeted for general education teachers, 546.5 FTE positions were budgeted for counselors, 126.5 FTE positions were budgeted for school psychologists, and 574 FTE positions were budgeted for building administrators.
-The provision of staffing will be maintained in FY 2023 and adjusted in accordance with changes in the student population.
+In addition to general education and SETs, related service providers, and paraeducators, students with disabilities receive support from school counselors, school psychologists, and administrators.
+To ensure the provision of FAPE for all students in FY 2023, 10,116 full-time equivalent (FTE) positions were budgeted for general education teachers, 562 FTE positions were budgeted for counselors, 117.534 FTE positions were budgeted for school psychologists, and 585 FTE positions were budgeted for building administrators.
+The provision of staffing will be maintained in FY 2024 and adjusted in accordance with changes in the student population.